neondatabase/website/content/docs/introduction/about-billing.md

 ## Manage billing

-Find information about invoices, payment methods, changing your plan, and other actions around managing your bill.
-Plus a sample project showing how to select the right pricing plan in a model scenario.
+Find information about invoices, payment methods, changing your plan, and how you can pay for Neon with your AWS account.

 <DetailIconCards>